HppyCtrlEngnrng/MATLABle/README.md

 # How To Play
 Download and run 'matlable.m' on your MATLAB.
 The commands used in the game is taken from names of .m files on your MATLAB's search path under `matlabroot`.
-Only commands with names of 5-lowercase letters, like `fplot` or `sound`, is used.
+Only commands with names of 5-lowercase letters, like `fplot` or `sound`, are used.